 “Do you want earplugs?” an androgynous-looking usher yelled to a middle-aged woman in my aisle.
 More than a few patrons in the 50-plus demographic took them up on their offer.

 As the clock struck 7:30, the music faded suddenly, and said “usher” took the stage, alongside a similarly coiffed companion, donning a jacket with “2 CUTE 2 BE CIS” emblazoned on the back.
-They introduced themselves (Elliott Jenetopulos and Will Wilhelm) and stated their preferred pronouns as they/them/theirs.
+They introduced themselves (Elliott Jenetopulos and Will Wilhelm) and stated their pronouns as they/them/theirs.

 “Some of you might have walked in feeling completely comfortable while others felt uncomfortable,” Wilhelm said with a small, sad smile.
 “Kind of tough, isn’t it, being in a situation where you’re forced to feel uncomfortable?”